kayaoglutuncay/max78000/src/system-power-clocks-reset.md

 ##### Entering STANDBY
 Entering STANDBY requires both the CM4 and RV32 to enter STANDBY mode.
 Synchronization is necessary for deterministic entry into STANDBY.
 Two methods are described below, allowing either core to request entry into STANDBY and ensuring deterministic entry.
 Both methods use the semaphore peripheral interrupt to communicate between the cores.

 If the RV32 is driving entry to STANDBY, the RV32 notifies the CM4 of a request to enter STANDBY using Multiprocessor Communications.
 The CM4 receives the notification and then sends a confirmation through the semaphore peripheral to the RV32.
 The CM4 should then enter SLEEP by setting SCR.sleepdeep to 0 and performing a WFI or WFE instruction.
-The RV32 sets the GCR_PM.mode to STANDBY, followed by two NOP instructions, and the device immediately enters into STANDBY.
+The RV32 sets the <a href="#power-management-register">GCR_PM</a>.<em>mode</em> to STANDBY, followed by two NOP instructions, and the device immediately enters into STANDBY.

 Alternatively, the CM4 can initiate the request to enter STANDBY by sending the request to the RV32 using Multiprocessor Communications.
 The RV32 confirms the request through Multiprocessor Communications and performs a WFI instruction followed by two NOP instructions.
-The CM4 then sets the GCR_PM.mode to STANDBY, and the device immediately enters STANDBY.
+The CM4 then sets the <a href="#power-management-register">GCR_PM</a>.<em>mode</em> to STANDBY, and the device immediately enters STANDBY.

 *Figure 4-5: STANDBY Mode Clock and State Retention Block Diagram*
 <a name="figure4-5"></a>